deeplearning4j/deeplearning4j-docs/cio-chief-information-officer-machine-learning-ai.md

 * **Regression**: Regression just means predicting continuous numerical values.
 (Classification, in contrast, predicts discrete values.
 The animal in the photo might be a dog or an elephant or a peacock, but it is not a mix of those categories.
 With discrete values, there are no gray areas or gradual shifts in values.)
 For example, houses might be sold for any amount from $100,000 to $3,000,000.
 You want to predict the price of the house based on its square footage.
 The larger the house is, the more it is likely to cost, but the relationship between square feet and dollars is not one to one.
 This is a regression problem that might be expressed as `house_price = slope * square_feet + intercept`.
 Algorithms can learn the correlations between numerically continuous values as well.

-* **Goal-oriented**: Goal-oriented learning is best described in terms of a video game.
+* **Goal-oriented actions**: Goal-oriented learning is best described in terms of a video game.
 In a video game, certain actions win you more points, while others will cost you.
 That is, there's a correlation between what you do and the amount of points you gain or lose.
 Algorithms can learn the relationship between your actions and the rewards a game returns to you.
 Some of these algorithms are called "[reinforcement learning](./deepreinforcementlearning)".
 Google created an algorithm called AlphaGo that learns those correlations for the board game of Go, and it learned them so well that the algorithm beat the world champion of Go.
 If you can define problems to be solved as games to be won, and strictly define how points are awarded, then you can apply goal-oriented learning to real-life situations as well.
 For example, you might reward a robot for successfully pushing a button, or you might reward a drone for every second it remains aloft.
 In finance, you might teach an algorithm to correlate the buying and selling of securities with the profit or loss it incurs.

 If you can't formulate the problem you want to solve as one of these four types of predictions, then you need to start over.
 Until you achieve strategic clarity over the outcomes you want to predict, it's not much use fiddling with AI.
+You'll probably come up with a list of a few things you'd like to predict.
+Some of those predictions may be pie in the sky: e.g. build me a chatbot like Scarlett Johansson in "Her".
+We always recommend to start your AI journey with a relatively simple task, the low-hanging fruit.
+You'll learn a lot on the way to that first win, which will make it easier to rally support for and implement your next AI solution.

 ## What Does AI Need to Work?